christiangenco/microconfrecap/editor/posts/patrick-mckenzie.md

 ### Immediately

-* get a new credit card: put every business expense on the credit card and it makes accounting a lot easier
+- get a new credit card: put every business expense on the credit card and it makes accounting a lot easier
-* business gmail/google apps account (ex: `accounts@${domain}`, `receipts@${domain}`)
+- business gmail/google apps account (ex: `accounts@${domain}`, `receipts@${domain}`)
-* use a password manager (OnePass, etc.)
+- use a password manager (OnePass, etc.)

 ### Medium term

-* get an accountant
+- get an accountant
-* find a peer group to talk shop with and meet regularly
+- find a peer group to talk shop with and meet regularly
-* derisk your family life
+- derisk your family life
-  * retirement savings (talk to John Knox)
+  - retirement savings (talk to John Knox)
-  * insurance (term life and long-term disability)
+  - insurance (term life and long-term disability)
-  * go to the gym like it is your job
+  - go to the gym like it is your job

-Chat with patrick at @patio11, [patrick@kalzumeus.com](mailto:patrick@kalzumeus.com), or [patio11@stripe.com](mailto:patio11@stripe.com)

----

 # Questions

 **Blog posts?**

-Ahh yes!
+_Ahh yes!
 My blog has ~3M words on it.
-It was a mistake.
+It was a mistake._

-Don't make one of your life commitments keeping it up to date.
-A dead blog is worse than no blog at all.
+_Don't make one of your life commitments keeping it up to date.
+A dead blog is worse than no blog at all._

-Instead of a blog, post articles on your website that are definite evergreen guides.
+_Instead of a blog, post articles on your website that are definite evergreen guides._

 **How did you become such a good storyteller?**

-I'm the storyteller of my Irish Catholic family's generation.
-It seems to work for me for business, so I lean into it.
+_I'm the storyteller of my Irish Catholic family's generation.
+It seems to work for me for business, so I lean into it._

-I don't have a great guide other than grinding at it.
-Tell more stories!
+_I don't have a great guide other than grinding at it.
+Tell more stories!_

-Try adopting narrative structure like [the hero's journey](https://en.wikipedia.org/wiki/Hero%27s_journey).
+_Try adopting narrative structure like [the hero's journey](https://en.wikipedia.org/wiki/Hero%27s_journey)._

 **Do you hate B2C?**

-I don't have an emotional hatred of B2C - I don't hate anyone anywhere.
-Hating people is a commitment of emotional energy in the future, and I'd rather commit to positive things.
+_I don't have an emotional hatred of B2C - I don't hate anyone anywhere.
+Hating people is a commitment of emotional energy in the future, and I'd rather commit to positive things._

-Google has a war chest of a hundred billion dollars.
-You can't beat them at the B2C game.
+_Google has a war chest of a hundred billion dollars.
+You can't beat them at the B2C game._

-If you have to, pick a demographic that has some money to pay and is super emotionally invested.
+_If you have to, pick a demographic that has some money to pay and is super emotionally invested.
 Most consumers are pathologically bad at spending money on things.
-Prosumers like skaters who spend $800 on skates or [the guy who sold gaming tables](#) are better.
+Prosumers like skaters who spend $800 on skates or [the guy who sold gaming tables](#) are better._

 **How do you split time spent talking to customers vs. building?**

-It depends on where you are in the cycle.
-I do 50/25/25 to tactical marketing/talking to customers/product.
+_It depends on where you are in the cycle.
+I do 50/25/25 to tactical marketing/talking to customers/product._

-If I didn't have a laser focus of what the product is, I'd spend the 50 on talking to people.
-Do it first thing in the morning so you can do the trivial, easy, fun stuff of building stuff.
+_If I didn't have a laser focus of what the product is, I'd spend the 50 on talking to people.
+Do it first thing in the morning so you can do the trivial, easy, fun stuff of building stuff._

 **My favorite talk is your [Hello Ladies talk from Business of software](https://vimeo.com/96701548).
 How do you build things for people who aren't you?**

-Even software for software developers is a huge market opportunity - if you're building software for people similar to you, it's probably still a good market.
+_Even software for software developers is a huge market opportunity - if you're building software for people similar to you, it's probably still a good market._

-Some markets can't pay, so don't serve a market like that.
-A market like "women in tech positions" is a great underserved market.
+_Some markets can't pay, so don't serve a market like that.
+A market like "women in tech positions" is a great underserved market._

+Chat with patrick at @patio11, [patrick@kalzumeus.com](mailto:patrick@kalzumeus.com), or [patio11@stripe.com](mailto:patio11@stripe.com)